-- Tightly woven fiber netting or similar material shall be used for erosion control or other purposes to ensure wildlife species do not get trapped.
+- 1. Tightly woven fiber netting or similar material shall be used for erosion control or other purposes to ensure wildlife species do not get trapped.
 Plastic monofilament netting (erosion control matting), rolled erosion control products, or similar material shall not be used. - 2.
 Modified or disturbed portions of the woodland habitat will be restored as nearly as possible to natural and stable contours (elevations, profile, and gradient).
 Project methodology within the undisturbed woodland habitat shall include scraping and stockpiling the upper 4 in. of soil prior to commencing excavation activities.
 These soils shall be replaced after backfilling excavated pits/trenches to ensure the seedbank present onsite remains intact. - 3.
 Environmental training will be provided to all persons working in the Project areas prior to the initiation of Project-related activities and training materials and briefings will include all biological resources that may be found on or in the vicinity of the Project site, the laws and regulations that protect those resources, the consequences of non-compliance with those laws and regulations, and a contact person in the event that protected biological resources are discovered on the Project site. - 4.
-Work along McAllister Avenue occurs adjacent to the Corte Madera Creek spur and suitable nesting habitat for Ridgway's rail.
-Work will not occur within this portion of the Project site during the Ridgway's rail nesting season (February 1 through August 31).
+Work along McAllister Avenue occurs adjacent to the Corte Madera Creek spur and suitable nesting habitat for California Ridgway's Rail (CRR) and California Black Rail (CBR).
+The CRR and CBR nesting season is January 15 through August 31.
+Work will occur within this portion of the Project site outside of the nesting season (i.e. between September 1 through January 14).